 RevolutionEHR makes electronic delivery possible through the patient portal, RevolutionPHR.

-A few configuration steps are required for meeting this objective.
+A few configuration steps are required to meet this objective.

-- The user should visit the Encounter set up section of Administration and add the Patient Education screen to the preferred workflow step (it may be best to be set in the Assessment/Plan step, just after the Plan screen, but that decision is ultimately up to the practice).
+- The user should visit the Encounter set up section of Administration and add the Patient Education screen to the preferred workflow step.
+It may be best to have the screen located in the Assessment/Plan step, just after the Plan screen, but that decision is ultimately up to the practice.
 See Example

-- Selecting “Add Item” in the lower right of screen opens anew window that allows you to first select the “Education Type.”
+- Select “Add Item.”
+In the new window, select the “Education Type.”
 This can be General Info, a Web Site, or a File.
 For all three options, an “Upload to PHR” checkbox is available and, when checked, will deliver the associated information to the patient’s PHR.